jbasalone/jbasalone.github.io/_posts/2018-03-28-All-You-Need-To-Know-About-Python-Decorators.md

 ## The Key Points You Should Get From Decorators
 - Decorators are reusable chunks of code you can apply to a function, method, or class to modify the behavior without changing the function, method, or class itself.
 - The ‘@’ symble is just python short hand for calling the decorator on an input function and they are stackable
-- Debug yoru decorators with [functools.wraps](https://docs.python.org/3/library/functools.html#functools.wraps) helper
+- Debug your decorators with [functools.wraps](https://docs.python.org/3/library/functools.html#functools.wraps) helper

 # Reminder on Functions